collingsandrew/milestone-one-project/README.md

 ![Footer](assets/readme/features/footer.png)

-- Each page will consist of a heading section, which includes the caterry's name or logo depending on the viewport size and the title of the page.
+- Each page will consist of a heading section, which includes the cattery's name or logo depending on the viewport size and the title of the page.

 User stories: 1, 5, 8